CompSciLauren/dev-docs/docs/Cheat Sheets/Git.md

 `git merge incoming-branch` # while on current branch

+### Replay your changes on top of latest from main branch

+`git pull --rebase`

+### Edit a non-pushed commit

+1. If doing more than just fixing a commit message, make whatever code changes needed.
+1. `git commit --amend`

+### Remove most recent pushed commit(s) from history

+Works for removing any number of commits as long as they are all the most recent ones or single most recent one.

+1. `git reset [SHA]` where the SHA is the most recent commit in the history that you want to keep (and will remove anything in the future from this point).
+This will unstage the changes but now they are in the working directory.
+1. `git reset --hard` this removes the working directory changes.
+Now it's as if you are on whatever SHA you reset to, and have not made any changes since then.
+1. `git push -f` erase the future commits that were removed and update remote repo.

 ## Other Commands

 ### Squash commits periodically

+#### One Way of Doing It

-1. git log // view history of commits (count these correctly for the next step)
+1. `git log` // view history of commits (count these correctly for the next step)
-1. git rebase -i HEAD~[# of commits]
+1. `git rebase -i HEAD~[# of commits]`
 1. Change top commit from Pick to e
 1. Change rest from Pick to f
 1. First commit will have summary of project as description when updated
 1. Press y, hit enter, to save changes locally
-1. git commit --amend // change commit message
+1. `git commit --amend` // change commit message
 1. Exit editor
-1. git rebase --continue
+1. `git rebase --continue`
-1. git push origin SANDS-title --force
+1. `git push origin branch-name --force`

 Tip: To get multi-line cursor, do CTRL+ALT+arrow keys

 Tip: To just replace pick with squash, do:
-`:%s/foo/bar/g`
+`:%s/pick/s/g`

+#### Another Way of Doing It

+1. Go to commits history (on GitHub or from terminal)
+1. Copy the sha of the most recent commit that you want to actually save and not have it be erased.
+“This is the commit that I want to keep, everything ahead of it I want to delete.”
+This is likely the sha of the commit that you branched off from (it existed from the master branch and you branched off of it).
+1. Go to your feature branch and type `git rebase -i [SHA]`
+1. After rebase, do `git push -f`.
+Now you have 1 commit for this branch.

 ### Stage all deleted files